sgminer-dev/sgminer/README.md

 cgminer
 =======

-WARNING: this code is only meant to support Scrypt.
+WARNING: this version of cgminer is only meant to support Scrypt.
+It will be renamed appropriately to reflect the fact when ready for general use.

 Introduction
 ------------